nobrin/macaron/sources/webapp.txt

 Example
 =======

 This is sample of using :class:`MacaronPlugin` in Bottle web application.
+And runnable sample is found at ``examples/bottle/`` in the source tree.

 ::